NimbleArchitect/kubectl-ice/README.md

 # kubectl-ice
-A kubectl plugin that lets you can see details of all containers that are running inside pods, I created it so I could peer inside the pods and see the details of containers (sidecars) running in a pod and then extended it so all containers could be viewed at once.
+A kubectl plugin that allows you to easily view advanced configuration of all containers that are running inside pods, I created it so I could peer inside the pods and see the details of the containers that are inside running pods and then extended it so all containers could be viewed at once.

-ice lists useful information about the (sidecar) containers present inside a pod, useful for trouble-shooting multi container issues.
+ice lists detailed information about the containers present inside a pod, useful for trouble-shooting multi container issues.
 You can view volume, image, port and executable configurations, along with current cpu and memory metrics all at the container level (requires metrics server)